codyzu/www-xenproject-org/content/about/governance.md

 ## Community Decisions with Funding and Legal Implications

-In some cases sub-project local and global decisions **may require input** from the [Advisory Board](#roles-ab) and/or the \[Linux Foundation\] (#roles-lf).
+In some cases sub-project local and global decisions **may require input** from the [Advisory Board](#roles-ab) and/or the [Linux Foundation](#roles-lf).
 For example, if a proposal by a project leadership team or a global project decision requires that the project hires a staff member or contractor (e.g. a PR consultant, marketing manager) or requires the funding of new infrastructure (e.g. additional test hardware or services) to implement said proposal, then funding would need to be secured from the Advisory Board or from other sources.

 If for example, a community proposal required the Linux Foundation to sign a legal agreement with a 3rd party on behalf of the project/sub-project, then of course a review of such an agreement and a signature by the Linux Foundation would be required.